Aug 28, 2024

 Paul Peel.
 The Bubble Boy, 1884.
 Oil on canvas, Overall: 43.2 × 35.9 cm.
 Art Gallery of Ontario.
 Bequest of Mrs. Marjorie F. Barlow, Toronto, 1968, in memory of her grandfather, James McGee.
 Photo © AGO.
 67/60

-In each oil on canvas - the playfully exuberant portrait The Bubble Boy (1884), and the idyllic encounter of a small boy with a brown toad that is The Young Biologist (1891)Peel applies the rigors of his academic technique to the sentimental subject of childhood wonder.
+In each oil on canvas - the playfully exuberant portrait The Bubble Boy (1884), and the idyllic encounter of a small boy with a brown toad that is The Young Biologist (1891)Peel applies the rigours of his academic technique to the sentimental subject of childhood wonder.
 This mixture, repeated throughout his tragically short career, made him internationally renowned in his own time and beloved by visitors since.

 Oil painting in muted tones of a little boy looking at a brown toad